-As much as possible, seal the container right after getting coffee to ensure that it won’t absorb any of the aromas from the surroundings.
-Lastly, clean your coffee equipment after every use.
+- As much as possible, seal the container right after getting coffee to ensure that it won’t absorb any of the aromas from the surroundings

 Why Does Coffee Sometimes Taste Like Fish?

-If your coffee tastes like fish, it’s natural to blame your coffee beans.
-But it’s not always the beans and other factors that can affect your cup.
+If your coffee tastes like fish, it’s natural to blame your beans.
+But it’s not always the beans and other factors that can affect your cup and give it that fishy smell.
 For instance, you might be using contaminated water.
 Remember, a cup of coffee is 98% water.

 Any chemicals in the water you’re using can contribute to the taste of your coffee.
 Make sure you only use filtered or bottled water.

 Another reason that could affect the taste of your coffee is the equipment you use.
 Ensure that it’s properly cleaned.
 Your coffee cup can also make your coffee taste like fish.
 If you’re using the same sponge for your plates and cups, there’s a possibility that the fish taste is transferred to your cup.